Thermal effects on fracture and brittle-to-ductile transition: Thermodynamic limit of the softening-fracture model

 The brittle-to-ductile transition has been observed in GaN nanowires through molecular dynamics simulations \cite{weber}, and Fig.\ref{fit-brittle-ductile} shows the comparison with our theoretical results.
 We considered a GaN nanowire oriented in the direction [0001], with a diameter of 1.92 nm and a length of 6.12 nm, as reported in Fig.2(d) of Ref.\cite{weber}.
 The lateral facets of this system are oriented along the $\left\lbrace 11\bar{2}0\right\rbrace $ side planes, as shown in Fig.1(b) of Ref.\cite{weber}.
-In Fig.\ref{fit-brittle-ductile}, the blue curves represent the brittle behavior whereas the red ones describe the ductile behavior.
+In Fig.\ref{fit-brittle-ductile}, the blue curves (or dark gray) represent the brittle behavior whereas the orange (or light gray) ones describe the ductile behavior.
 We remark that Eqs.(\ref{brittlestress}) and (\ref{ductilestress}) define a relation $\left\langle f\right\rangle /N=\mathcal{F}(Y)$ where $\mathcal{F}$ is a given function.
 We have to introduce the real stress $\sigma=\left\langle f\right\rangle /(N\mathsf{S})$, where $\mathsf{S}$ is the area pertaining to each breakable spring, and the real strain $\varepsilon=Y/\ell$, where $\ell$ is the characteristic lengthscale induced by the crystal structure.
 The stress-strain relation can be therefore written as $\sigma=\mathcal{F}(\varepsilon\ell)/\mathsf{S}$, where $\mathcal{F}$ is the relationship defined by Eqs.(\ref{brittlestress}) and (\ref{ductilestress}).
-In Fig.\ref{fit-brittle-ductile}, we adopted the parameters $h = 3.77$N/m, $p = 0.234$N/m, $l = 0.725$N/m, $k = 2.00$N/m, $\Delta E = 11.0\times 10^{-21}$J, $Y_b = 17.8\times 10^{-11}$m, $\mathsf{S} = 22.7\times 10^{-22}$m$^2$, $\ell = 12.1\times 10^{-12}$m, and $K_B = 1.38\times 10^{-23}$J/K. We then plotted the stress-strain curves for the two temperatures $T=300$K (brittle behavior) and $T=1800$K (ductile behavior).
+In Fig.\ref{fit-brittle-ductile}, we adopted the parameters $h = 3.77$N/m, $p = 0.234$N/m, $l = 0.725$N/m, $k = 2.00$N/m, $\Delta E = 11.0\times 10^{-21}$J, $Y_b = 17.8\times 10^{-11}$m, $\mathsf{S} = 22.7\times 10^{-22}$m$^2$, $\ell = 12.1\times 10^{-12}$m, and $K_B = 1.38\times 10^{-23}$J/K. As before, most of geometrical parameters were available in the original paper dealing with molecular dynamics simulations and the others were fitted to correctly reproduce the results.
+We then plotted the stress-strain curves for the two temperatures $T=300$K (brittle behavior) and $T=1800$K (ductile behavior).
 It is interesting to note that the structural parameters used in our model are able to predict the correct brittle-to-ductile transition as obtained through molecular dynamics simulations.
 Moreover, also the upper and lower yield stresses of the ductile behavior are in quite good agreement with simulations.
 We remark that in our model there is a single softening process and therefore we can see only one failure peak after the softening peak in the stress-strain relation.
 As discussed in the conclusions, the model could be generalized with more softening steps to describe real damage such as that of the nanowires studied here.